abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 3. Delete line 3 (the line that appends a percent sign to the output).
 4. Save the script (`File` -> `Save`).
 5. Navigate to the Git tab in the upper right window.
 You should see that our script is now marked with an `M`, which stands for 'Modified'.
 6. Click the `Diff` button.
 A new window will open which is going to show us how our current version of `myFunctions.R` differs from the previously committed original version.
+(Yes, this is exactly the same window that you see everytime you do a commit)

 You'll see something like this: